'If we cannot decouple economic growth from emissions, we are doomed' | DW | 29.01.2021

 So it is also up to citizens to make this part of what a politician believes is a recipe for success.
 In the midst of COVID-19, in many of our societies, people are saying: Look, we can't just go back to where we were before.
 So many political leaders, prime ministers, presidents, right now are beginning to talk in very transformative terms.

 In the classic Human Development Index Ranking, European and Anglosphere countries are disproportionately represented at the very top.
-But these countries also have a long history of environmental devastation to have achieved that prosperity.
+But these countries also have a long history of environmental devastation in achieving that prosperity.
 What does that mean for countries that are seeking to improve their own state of development?

 There was a century or two in which industrialization — and colonialism, let's also mention that dimension — allowed a number of countries to develop rapidly, by diminishing their own resource base and then relying on other countries' natural resources to develop their economies.
 There is an injustice in there that, particularly for developing nations today, is sometimes extremely challenging to accept.